Muhammad Ali Sadpara, his son Sajid Ali and Icelander John Snorri return back to Base Camp

 High Asia Herald Report

-Bad weather has forced the K2 winter expedition team to abort their final push to the top of the second highest mountain of the world.
+Bad weather has forced the K2 winter expedition team to abort their final push to the top of the second-highest mountain peak of the world.

 The trio climbers – John Snorri Sigurjonsson from Iceland, Muhammad Ali Sadpara and his son Sajid Ali from Gilgit-Baltistan — returned back to Base Camp on Monday.